St. Joseph County Police officer arrested overnight for allegedly driving under influence - NewsBreak

 ST. JOSEPH COUNTY, Ind. - The St. Joseph County Police Department has released more information on the officer accused of driving drunk while in a police vehicle on Sunday.
 At the time of the crash, Coty Hoffman was on probation for violations of department policy regarding intoxication and impairment while off duty and for conduct unbecoming an officer for excessive alcohol use while off duty, according to his personnel file.

-10-year-old with 'hit list' charged after bringing knife to school, officials say
+10-year-old with alleged "hit list" charged for bringing knife to school, officials say

 MT.
-CLEMENS, Mich.
-(WEYI) — A 10-year-old boy from Michigan has been charged after he brought a knife to school with a "hit list" of students who were mean to him, according to the Macomb County Prosecutor’s Office.
-The Macomb County Prosecutor’s Office said the boy brought a...
+CLEMENS, Mich. - A 10-year-old boy from Mt.
+Clemens has been charged after he allegedly brought a knife to school with a" hit list" of students who were mean to him, according to the Macomb County Prosecutor’s Office.
+On Nov.
+29, 2022, the 10-year-old boy allegedly brought a...

+Local residents concerned after officer is arrested on possible drunk driving incident

+SAINT JOSEPH COUNTY, Ind. --- We’ve all been taught about the dangers of drinking and driving, and what can happen when an intoxicated person gets behind the wheel.
+“He just didn’t do what he preaches to other people,” says Joey Reaves, a local resident.
+“I just wish he would have called somebody, or got an Uber, he shouldn’t have been driving a vehicle.”

 wtvbam.com